 The entire premise is to sign up, pack up a picnic, white table, white chairs, white dishes and utensils, and of course, dress in all white, meet in a predetermined spot, and be whisked away to a secret location with 800 (or more depending on where you attend) of your closest friends.
 From there you set up everything and party the night away.

-Luckily for me (and all of the others who attended), a local woman, Micaela Brown, decided to bring Diner en Blanc to Albuquerque.
+Luckily for me (and all of the others who attended), a local woman, Micaela Brown and local man, Taylor Trodden, decided to bring Diner en Blanc to Albuquerque.
 When I first saw it announced I immediately signed up for the wait list.
 Thankfully I received an invitation to sign up and as soon as it was opened, I did.
 Because, well, when something you’ve been waiting years to do shows up on your doorstep, that’s what you do.

 For a party-loving girl like me, it was such a blast.
 A group of my friends signed up to go as well, and we were fortunately seated near them (if not next to them).
 We had SUCH an AMAZING time.
 Seriously.
 It was awesome.